 that certificate AND

 Aircraft: You will need to furnish the current maintenance logbooks.
 I will be ensuring all required inspections have been completed, are current, and all ADs have been met.
+INSTRUCTORS: please view this BEFORE sending it to me and BEFORE the checkride.

 If I can receive as much of the requested documents ahead of time, we will catch & fix these errors before the day of the checkride.